edgio-docs/edgio-docs/src/pages/guides/security/managed_rules.md

 -   An ignore list does not behave like a whitelist, accesslist, or blacklist.
 Rather, it simply allows the system to ignore specific cookies when assessing whether a request is malicious traffic.
--   Specify each unique cookie, header, or query string argument on a separate line.
+-   Specify each unique cookie, header, or query string argument by typing it and then pressing 'ENTER'.
--   Each line defines a regular expression.
+-   Each value defines a regular expression.

     <Callout type="info">